 I hope you got loads of great tips and ideas to start capturing your baby’s milestone photos throughout their first year!
 We’d love to see your photos!
 If you’re on Instagram, come share them and tag with #clicklovegrow!

-I’ll show you how to get out of auto mode and take control of your camera so you can record your baby’s first year in photos you love!
+I’ll show you how to get out of auto mode and take control of your camera so you can record your baby’s important first year in photos you can cherish!
+Our next course begins SOON!
 Get the details here…